StarRocks/starrocks/docs/using_starrocks/Materialized_view.md

 >
 > You can directly query an asynchronous materialized view, but the results may be inconsistent with what you get from the query on its base tables.

-## Rewrite queries with the asynchronous materialized view
+## Rewrite and accelerate queries with the asynchronous materialized view

 StarRocks v2.5 supports automatic and transparent query rewrite based on the SPJG-type asynchronous materialized views.
 The SPJG-type materialized views refer to materialized views whose plan only includes Scan, Filter, Project, and Aggregate types of operators.
 The SPJG-type materialized views query rewrite includes single table query rewrite, Join query rewrite, aggregation query rewrite, Union query rewrite and query rewrite based on nested materialized views.